-We rely heavily on something we call Scott’s Killer Core Routine.
-This is something Scott Johnston developed and fine-tuned over 25 years of training world-class cross country skiers.
+We rely heavily on something we call Scott’s Killer Core Routine, as detailed in Training for the New Alpinism.
+This is a progression Scott Johnston developed and fine-tuned over 25 years of training world-class cross-country skiers.
 Many of his athletes competed at the Olympic and World Cup level, so we’re confident in the efficacy of this program for endurance athletes.
-We’ve modified his time-tested program here for the Ski Mountaineer and SkiMo competitor.
+We’ve modified his time-tested routine here for ski mountaineering and skimo racing.

 5. Try easier versions of certain exercises.